DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-10-26-letting-candidates-deal-with-reference-requests-after-accepting-an-offer.md

 ### ‘Your teacher training course’ page

-Content at the top of this page tells the candidate the course and provider for the offer they’ve accepted.
+Content at the top of this page lists the course and provider for the offer which the candidate has accepted.

 Links on the right let them view or withdraw their application.
 These functions have not been changed.

-The page has a sections for references.
-Each reference request appears as a row in a list, and includes:
+The page has 2 subheadings, references and offer conditions.

+The references section lists the candidate’s reference requests.
+For each one it includes:

 - name - this has a link which leads to a reference request details page
-- the date when the request was sent or the date of the most recent reminder
-- the message "Email could not be sent - check email address and send again” if it has ‘request failed‘ status
 - status

-### Links to cancel or send a reminder

-A reference request has:

-- a link to cancel the request if it has ‘reference requested’ status
+- additional information - depending on the status of the request
-- a link to send a reminder if the request has ‘reference requested’ status and it’s been at least 48 hours since the request was made or a reminder was sent
+- links to cancel or send a reminder - depending on the status of the request

-We added these links even though the candidate can do the same things on the reference details page.
-We know from analytics that some users are unaware that they can send a reminder and try to add a reference again instead.

-If the candidate clicks one of these links, they’re taken to a page to confirm it.
-After they click the button to confirm, they’re returned to the ‘Your teacher training course’ page.
+There’s also a grey button which lets a candidate request another reference.

-#### Reference request status
+#### Statuses

 The status of a request can be: